The Light of the World

 All Rights Reserved.

-This homily was delivered on 25th December 2008.
+Father Hanly’s homily for Christmas Day, Year B, was delivered on 25th December 2008.

 If you would like to use this transcript please contact us at email@example.com for permission.